8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/concepts/content.md

 ## Saving isn’t investing

-The biggest difference between saving and investing, as I’ve taken to using the terms, is saving involves currency while investing involves conversion to some other asset; specifically an asset that generates income and is believed to increase or hold its original value (cost basis) over time.
+The most significant difference between saving and investing, as I’ve taken to using the terms, is saving involves currency.
+In contrast, investing involves conversion to another asset, specifically, an income-generating asset, and is believed to increase or hold its original value (cost basis) over time.
 Arguably, investing is a type of saving.

 Cash is a liquid asset traded directly for goods and services.

 In the case of the [.United States Dollar](USD), the Federal Reserve is the only sanctioned entity that can create or destroy it.
 The USD is similar to many other currencies found around the world.

-Because cash doesn’t typically rot (like foodstuffs), it affords (pun intended) the opportunity for hoarding; being taken out of circulation by private individuals.
+Because cash doesn’t typically rot (like foodstuffs), it affords (pun intended) the opportunity for hoarding, being taken out of circulation by private individuals.
 To combat hoarding, the creators and destroyers of the currency tend to print more of it.
-Currencies can be seen as a share in the entity who (or for whom) the currency is created; in the case of the USD, it’s a share in the United States.
+Currencies are essentially a share in the entity creating the currency; in the case of the USD, it’s a share in the United States.
 Therefore, printing more of the currency is similar to when companies [dilute their stock](https://www.investopedia.com/ask/answers/06/dilutivestock.asp) by issuing more shares; this is different than [splitting the stock](https://www.investopedia.com/ask/answers/what-stock-split-why-do-stocks-split/).

-A company may dilute its stock whenever it wants to, however, it’s often done when ownership becomes too concentrated with a single entity.
+A company may dilute its stock whenever it wants to.
+However, it’s often done when ownership becomes too concentrated with a single entity.

-So, people hoard cash, which effectively takes it out of circulation, the supply of cash in circulation decreases, if demand for the currency increases or even remains the same, those in charge of the currency print more of it.
-This often results in the value of the stock decreasing (deflation), at least in the short-term.
+So, people hoard cash, which effectively takes it out of circulation, and the supply of money in circulation decreases.
+If demand for the currency increases or even remains the same, those in charge of the currency print more of it.
+Printing more currency may reduce purchasing power (inflation), at least in the short term.

 The money printers may also take money out of circulation.
-In corporate terms, this is a stock buyback; the company itself buys its own stock and holds or destroys those shares.
+In corporate terms, this is a stock buyback; the company buys its stock and holds or destroys those shares.

 The money printers (US Federal Reserve, for example) have a few ways to do it.

-This is a very simplified explanation.
-Having said that, the general rule of thumb is the more cash gets put into circulation and the easier it becomes to attain said cash the higher prices will go; resulting in inflation.
+This is a simplified explanation.
+The general rule of thumb is the more cash gets put into circulation and the easier it becomes to attain said cash, the higher prices go, resulting in inflation.

 Cash is considered a liquid asset as it can be traded directly for products and services.
 This is in contrast to more illiquid assets, like a house.
-Typically we don’t trade houses for products and services, they must be sold (liquidated to cash).
-The time it takes to convert a house to cash can be weeks, months, or, in some cases, years.
+Typically we don’t trade homes for products and services; they must be sold (liquidated to cash).
+The time it takes to convert a house to money can be weeks, months, or, in some cases, years.

-The only way to lose money from an investment is to sell the asset for less than you purchased it for.
+The only way to lose money from an investment is to sell the asset for less than you purchased it.
 (Beware the sunk cost fallacy.)

 This bears repeating:

-> The only way to lose money from an investment is to sell the asset for less than you purchased it for.
+> The only way to lose money from an investment is to sell the asset for less than you purchased it.

-Looked at a different way, the moment I purchase an asset (convert cash to something else), I’ve “lost” the money because it’s no longer cash.
+Another way of looking at it, the moment I purchase an asset (convert cash to something else), I’ve “lost” the money because it’s no longer cash.
 From that point forward, the questions are: What is the fair market value of the thing I purchased?
-And, how much income has been generated?
+And how much income has been generated?

-If the fair market value is more than I paid, I haven’t made money, I have an unrealized gain.
-If I sell the thing at the higher value, I have a realized gain in capital; made money.
+If the fair market value is more than I paid, I haven’t made money; I have an unrealized gain.
+If I sell the thing at a higher value, I have a realized capital gain; made money.

-If the fair market value is less than I paid for it, I haven’t lost money, I have an unrealized loss.
-If I sell it for the lower amount, I have a realized loss in capital.
+If the fair market value is less than I paid for it, I haven’t lost money; I have an unrealized loss.
+If I sell it for a lower amount, I have a realized capital loss.

 If the asset pays me (usually in the form of dividends), I’ve made money.
-These dividends are classified outside the fair market value, however, the two are related.
+These dividends are classified outside the fair market value; however, the two are related.
 So, it’s possible to sell an asset for an unrealized loss that has produced a profit for you.

-At all other points, the asset is just increasing or decreasing in fair market value; I’m neither making or losing money.
+At all other points, the asset is just increasing or decreasing in fair market value; I’m neither making nor losing money.

 Finally, just because I use cash to purchase something doesn’t mean I’ve made an investment.

 ### The three principles of investing

 These three principles are attributed to [Jack Bogle](https://en.wikipedia.org/wiki/John_C._Bogle) (founder of [Vanguard](https://investor.vanguard.com/corporate-portal/)) and [Ray Dalio](https://en.wikipedia.org/wiki/Ray_Dalio) (from the hedge fund [Bridgewater Associates](https://en.wikipedia.org/wiki/Bridgewater_Associates)).
-(I credit Frank Vasquez from [Risk Parity Radio](https://www.riskparityradio.com) with introducing me to these.)
+(I credit Frank Vasquez from [Risk Parity Radio](https://www.riskparityradio.com) for introducing me to these.)

 The **macro-allocation principle** says that portfolios made of similar asset classes in similar proportions will act over 90 percent the same.
 All 100 percent stock portfolios will act over 90 percent the same, for example.
-This means changes to the proportions within the asset classes are somewhat moot when it comes to returns, gains, losses, and so on.
+Changes to the proportions within the asset classes are somewhat moot regarding returns, gains, losses, and so on.

-The **Holy Grail of Investing** says that asset classes have an environment in which they perform best.
+The **Holy Grail of Investing** says that asset classes have an environment where they perform best.
 Consider a quad chart.
 The first column is an inflationary environment where the purchasing power of a currency reduces.
 The second column is a deflationary environment; purchasing power of the same currency increases.
 The top row is a growth environment.
 The bottom row is a compressing environment.
 What we want to do, according to this principle, is choose different asset classes that perform well in each environment and then set proportions to our comfort.
-In general, this means equities, bonds, gold, and something like commodities (or literally commodities).
-The key is that each asset class should have low- or negative-correlation with the others.
+In general, this means equities, bonds, gold, and commodities.
+The key is that each asset class should have a low or negative correlation with the others.

 The **simplicity principle** says we want to abide by the previous two principles while minimizing the number of securities and fees; simple.

 ## Investing, speculating, and gambling aren’t the same

-I think it’ll be easier and more direct to take these in reverse order compared to the heading.
+It’ll be easier and more direct to take these in reverse order compared to the heading.

 I go to a casino (or a [Chuck E. Cheese](https://en.wikipedia.org/wiki/Chuck_E._Cheese)).
 I trade cash for tokens or chips.
 I use those tokens or chips to participate in various games.
-As I play I win and lose tokens.
-If I win more tokens than I started with, the value of the asset I purchased (my pool of tokens) has gone up.
-If I lose tokens, the value of the asset I purchased has gone down.
+As I play, I win and lose tokens.
+If I win more tokens than I started with, the value of the asset I purchased (my pool of tokens) goes up.
+If I lose tokens, the value of the asset I bought decreases.
 At the end of my time playing, I can exchange the tokens for cash.
-The majority of people who go to the casino leave with less cash; that’s what makes it gambling.
+Most people who go to the casino leave with less money; that’s what makes it gambling.

 In the case of carnival-like systems, such as Chuck E. Cheese, it’s pretty clever.
-I trade a dollar for [4 metal tokens](https://en.wikipedia.org/wiki/Chuck_E._Cheese#Video_arcade) that can only be spent at Chuck E. Cheese; metal feels more expensive than paper and I traded one paper thing for four metal things.
+I trade a dollar for [4 metal tokens](https://en.wikipedia.org/wiki/Chuck_E._Cheese#Video_arcade) that can only be spent at Chuck E. Cheese; metal feels more expensive than paper, and I traded one paper thing for four metal things.
 I spend the tokens to play [skee-ball](https://www.skeeball.com).
-As I play, I earn paper tickets (feel less expensive than the tokens), however, I often receive a higher quantity of paper tickets compared to the number of tokens used to play the game (one token and I get eight tickets); I feel like I’m getting more for the exchange.
+As I play, I earn paper tickets (which feel less expensive than the tokens).
+However, I often receive a higher quantity of paper tickets than the number of tokens used to play the game (one token and I get eight tickets); I feel like I’m getting more for the exchange.
 I can trade those paper tickets in for a toy of some kind, which is usually worth less than the amount of cash it took for me to play the game.
 Further, I’m often left with one or two tickets, tokens, or both that can’t be converted directly to cash and might cause me to purchase more tokens to zero out.
-The activity and contrast of the trades makes it feel like I’m winning though and the concept of sunk cost can entice me to continue playing and losing monetary value in the exchange; it’s gambling.
+The activity and contrast of the trades make it feel like I’m winning, and the concept of sunk cost can entice me to continue playing and losing monetary value in the exchange; it’s gambling.

-In the case of carnivals we’d likely call it spending money and not gambling because we’re usually not hoping for nor expecting a higher value return compared to the cash put in, which is different than how many feel about going to the casino or playing the lottery.
+In the case of carnivals, we’d likely call it spending money and not gambling because we’re usually not hoping for nor expecting a higher value return compared to the cash put in, which is different than how many feel about going to the casino or playing the lottery.

-Speculating is similar to gambling only the probability of a positive return on the cash spent is higher though uncertain.
+Speculating is similar to gambling, only the probability of a positive return on the cash spent is higher though uncertain.

 Cryptocurrencies, for example, as of this writing, could be considered speculative.
 The speculative nature comes in part because they are: